Book same-day appointments — Call (03) 7057 7284

 Most knee conditions do not require surgery.
 Even many ACL tears and meniscus injuries can be successfully managed with physiotherapy and exercise.
 Surgery is typically considered when conservative treatment has been exhausted or when there is structural instability that prevents normal function.
 Our team will give you an honest assessment of your options.

-Don't keep managing knee pain with rest and hoping it improves.
-Our Pain & Movement Assessment gives you a clear diagnosis, a personalised treatment plan, and a recovery strategy — so you know exactly what's wrong and how to fix it.
+Don't keep managing it with rest and hoping it improves.
+Our Pain & Movement Assessment gives you a clear diagnosis, a personalised treatment plan, and a recovery strategy — so you know exactly what's wrong and how to address it.

-Book a Pain & Movement AssessmentA thorough assessment identifying the root cause of your knee pain — not just the symptoms.
+A thorough assessment identifying the root cause of your symptoms — not just the symptoms themselves.

 A personalised treatment plan with realistic timelines and the right combination of hands-on care and exercise.